 - Use different server-side languages for Cloud Functions and the website.
 For example, you can use Node.js for Cloud Functions and PHP for the website.

 Each group comes with a separate staging environment for you to test your code, as well as a separate domain for users to access it.
 It also has its own environment variables and repository configurations.
 When deploying your code, you get to choose the group you want to deploy to.

 You can deploy Cloud Functions, hooks, and scheduled tasks to any group.
 One thing to keep in mind is that when you deploy your code to a group, if the code contains a Cloud Function that has the same name as one in a different group, the deployment will be aborted.
 To force the deployment to continue, enable

 Each application has a default group named

 web.
-You can create additional groups on Dashboard > LeanEngine > Groups.
+You can create additional groups on Dashboard > LeanEngine > Manage deployment.
 A new group doesn’t contain any instances and cannot respond to users’ requests until you adjust the quota and number of instances.

 You can add the following options when deploying your project:

 If you encounter problems with installing dependencies, you can try adding this option to disable the caching mechanism used to accelerate the build process.